rahulgopinath/rahulgopinath.github.io/_posts/2016-07-19-shared-environments-with-prefixed-nix.markdown

 * Note that due to [512](https://github.com/NixOS/nix/issues/512) we have to modify the Nix packages slightly.
 We need a non-released version of Nix (see [here](https://github.com/vrthra/nix-prefix/blob/master/etc/non-nix.patch)), which is fetched automatically.

 * You will also require to create/update your *~/.nixpkgs/config.nix*.
 If you don't have one, it can be created automatically by using *nixpkgs* target.
-Remember to use *base=* argument here if you have not changed it in the makefile.
+Remember to use *base=* argument here if you have not changed it in the Makefile.
 Update your profile *~/.nix-profile* and the Nix Packages checkout link at *~/.nix-defexpr/nixpkgs*.

 ```bash
 $ make nixpkgs nixprofile nixconfig